vespa-engine/documentation/documentation/reference/select-reference.md

 This document describes what the `SELECT` parameter is and gives a few examples on how to use it.
 Refer to the [Search API](../search-api.html) for how to write POST queries.

+The parameter is in JSON, and can be used with POST queries.
+The `SELECT`-parameter is equivalent with YQL, and can be used instead, but not together.
+The `query`-parameter will overwrite `SELECT`, and decide the query's querytree.

 ## Structure